Payments optimisation

 Payment success rate

-This chart visually helps you compare what your estimated payment success rate is without the use of optimisations.
-The success rate on this chart is for card-not-present (CNP) card payments only and shows the raw rate, rather than the deduplicated one.
+This chart helps you visually compare what your estimated payment success rate is without the use of optimisations.
+The success rate on this chart is for card-not-present payments only and shows the raw rate, rather than the deduplicated rate.
 The raw rate counts all attempts to make the same purchases, whereas the deduplicated rate groups retried attempts together and calculates acceptance based on the final outcome.

 The blue dotted line is your estimated rate without optimisation features.